ph3at/libenvpp/README.md

 # libenvpp - Modern C++ Library for Handling Environment Variables

-This library provides a modern, platform independent, type safe way of handling environment variables.
+This library provides a modern, platform independent, type-safe way of handling environment variables.
 It offers an easy to use interface for the most common use-cases, and is extensible and customizable to more complex use-cases, if and when required.

 - [Features](#features)
 - [Usage](#usage)